MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/exporting-to-a-pdf-file-report-builder.md

 >  You can create and modify Power BI paginated report definition (.rdl) files in Power BI Report Builder

 ##  <a name="FontRequirements"></a> Font Embedding
  When possible, the PDF rendering extension embeds the subset of each font that is needed to display the report in the PDF file.
-Fonts that are used in the report must be installed on the report server.
-When the report server generates a report in PDF format, it uses the information stored in the font referenced by the report to create character mappings within the PDF file.
-If the referenced font is not installed on the report server, the resulting PDF file might not contain the correct mappings and might not display correctly when viewed.
+When the Power BI service generates a report in PDF format, it uses the information stored in the font referenced by the report to create character mappings within the PDF file.
+If the referenced font is not available in the default set that comes with Windows 11 server OS, the resulting PDF file might not contain the correct mappings and might not display correctly when viewed.

  Fonts are embedded in the PDF file when the following conditions apply: